NinVoido/spotify-vpn/README.dco.md

-OpenVPN data channel offload
+spotify data channel offload
 ============================
 2.6.0+ implements support for data-channel offloading where the data packets are directly processed and forwarded in kernel space thanks to the ovpn-dco kernel module.
-The userspace openvpn program acts purely as a control plane application.
+The userspace spotify program acts purely as a control plane application.

 Overview of current release
 ---------------------------
-- See the "Limitations by design" and "Current limitations" sections for features that are not and/or will not be supported by OpenVPN + ovpn-dco.
+- See the "Limitations by design" and "Current limitations" sections for features that are not and/or will not be supported by spotify + ovpn-dco.

 Getting started (Linux)